abra-code/OMC/README.md

 If the name of the engine may seem a bit strange, it is not random: it tries to convey the ease of accessibility to the command line environment.
 OMC started life as a contextual menu plug-in allowing users to add menu items to execute custom mini scripts by editing the preference plist.
 This functionality is still available but as Apple gradually made contextual menu plug-ins obsolete, the usage has decreased.
 With recent macOS versions you need to use a special host app to load CM plug-ins.
 For more information see Shortcuts.app: http://www.abracode.com/free/cmworkshop/shortcuts.html

 Most of the OMC development effort nowadays is directed towards building apps based on Abracode.framework and OMCApplet.app.
-Using the contemporary terms you could describe OMC as low code or no code macOS app development environment.
+In contemporary terms you could describe OMC as low code or no code macOS app development environment.
-An example OMC applet using the latest features is Find.app: https://github.com/abra-code/FindApp
+An example OMC applet using the latest features is Find.app:
+https://github.com/abra-code/FindApp